rehring4/outage-duration-exploration/README.md

 | system operability disruption |           728.87  |          1.70555e+07 |

 This table is key in demonstrating that the fact that fuel supply emergency is the cause with the longest outage duration may be an outlier, as it only affects 1 customer.
 Severe weather on the other hand, affects drastic numbers of customers.

+## Baseline Model
+To predict power outage duration, we created a baseline model using a Linear Regression pipeline.
+This model incorporated three key features:

+MONTH (categorical, one-hot encoded)

+CLIMATE.REGION (categorical, one-hot encoded)

+ANOMALY.LEVEL (numerical, with a transformation to absolute value)

+We used scikit-learn’s Pipeline and ColumnTransformer to preprocess the data and train the model.
+The categorical columns were encoded using OneHotEncoder, and the anomaly level was passed through a FunctionTransformer to take its absolute value.
+We trained the model on a train/test split and evaluated its performance using mean squared error (MSE) and mean absolute error (MAE).

+### Baseline Model Performance:

+Metric	Value
+Training MSE	14.9 million min^2
+Testing MSE	12.7 million min^2
+Testing MAE	2404.05 mins
+This simple model provided a helpful benchmark, but we suspected that additional features and more flexible transformations could yield better results.

+### Final Model
+For our final model, we used a more advanced approach by incorporating:

+Additional categorical features: CAUSE.CATEGORY, CLIMATE.CATEGORY

+A scaled numeric feature: POPPCT_URBAN

+Polynomial expansion of ANOMALY.LEVEL to capture potential non-linear effects

+We also introduced regularization by switching to Ridge Regression, which helps control overfitting.

+To optimize our pipeline, we used GridSearchCV to tune two hyperparameters:

+The degree of the polynomial features: 1–25

+The alpha parameter for Ridge Regression: [0.1, 1.0, 10.0]

+Best parameters found via GridSearch:

+Polynomial degree: 1

+Ridge alpha: 0.1

+This outcome suggests that linear terms provided the best generalization, but the addition of regularization and more features helped improve performance over the baseline.

+### Final Model Performance:

+Metric	Value
+Training MSE	11.1 million min^2
+Testing MSE	10.4 million min^2
+Testing MAE	2158.37 mins
+Overall, this model yielded an 18% reduction in test mean squared error compared to our baseline.
+The improvement suggests that capturing more information about urban population, cause type, and applying regularization led to better generalization.